 - it will not affect your hormone levels

-- female sterilisation does not protect you against sexually transmitted infections so you should still use a condom if you are unsure about your partner's sexual health
+- female sterilisation does not protect you against STIs, so you should still use a condom if you are unsure about your partner's sexual health

 - it is very difficult to reverse a tubal occlusion – this involves removing the blocked part of the fallopian tube and rejoining the ends, and reversal operations are rarely funded by the NHS